thegrumpys/odop/docs/Help/features.md

  Once a designer has established a custom design that satisfies the objectives, ODOP has a feature that can select from a table of standard sizes.
  In the spring design example,
- the material file allows for a table of standard wire diameters specific to each different material type.
+ each material can have a unique table of standard wire diameters.
+ Standard wire diameters for both US customary (inch) and metric (mm) units are provided.
  Similarly, a feature is provided to select the closest or otherwise most appropriate design from a catalog of stock designs.
  The default stock spring catalogs supplied with ODOP:Spring include